What happened when you died?

 Greek people didn’t like to talk about what happened to you after you died.
 So we don’t know as much about what they thought as we might like.
-Probably they did not think about life after death as much as later people like the Christians and the Buddhists did, or at least not in the same ways.

 Most Greeks believed that everybody had a spirit.
 This spirit lived on after your body died.
 Many Greek people thought of this spirit as being rather like our ghosts.
 Spirits were sort of transparent and floaty, but looked like the living person otherwise.

 They thought that you had to do certain ceremonies when somebody died, in order to let their spirit go to the land of the dead.
 If you did not do these ceremonies, their spirit would hang around the land of the living.
 It might haunt you and make a nuisance of itself.
 The most important thing was that dead people had to be buried. (see the story of Antigone, for instance).

 After your relatives buried your body, so you were under the ground, you could cross an underground river, the river Styx (pronounced STICKS), to get to the land of the dead.
 Often dead people were buried with a small coin or two to pay the ferryman, Charon (KA-ron) who took you across the river Styx.

 What was the underworld like?